e-kwsm/ompi/docs/man-openmpi/man3/MPIX_Comm_shrink.3.rst

-This collective operation creates a new intra- or intercommunicator *newcomm* from the intra- or intercommunicator *comm*, respectively, by excluding the group of failed MPI processes as shrinkd upon during the operation.
+This collective operation creates a new intra- or intercommunicator *newcomm* from the intra- or intercommunicator *comm*, respectively, by excluding the group of failed MPI processes as shrunk upon during the operation.

 The groups of *newcomm* must include every MPI process that returns from